TheDreamer/beastie-work/patches/README.md

 sysutils/cfengine35

+	Recently in /usr/ports/UPDATING:

+	The library version for textproc/libxml2 was brought in line with what the upstream expects.
+Causing a problem for cfengine.

+	Using "portmaster -r libxml2" would've missed updating this port as it doesn't list it as a depend, but uses it.
+	Though I updated it, because I ran into the args too long problem...so I used pkg_libchk method.

+	This however broke all my cfengine installs, as the copy in /var/cfengine/bin is updated by cfengine.  cf-execd is running unaffected by this, but it is unable to call cf-agent as its missing libxml2.so.5 (as it has become libxml2.so.2.)

+	This made me recall the contortions a co-worker seemed to go through in making static executables for cfengine2.
+	Fortunately, we didn't run into any problems between the different Sun architectures like I had encountered once in a previous life.

+	After much effort, I came up with a couple of solutions.
+The full static or partly static cf-agent.
+Where the partly static cf-agent has just libxml2 and libpromises linked in statically.
+I wasn't able to get tokyocabinet to link into partly static, since it doesn't have a libtool file.

+	While I was working on this, I figured out the FreeBSD issue with libxml2.
+Its an auto-activiation in the upstream configure script, while the proper way is to have knob.
+So, I added one.

+	PR: ports/180896

+sysutils/cfengine35/old

 	Kind of odd making a patch for FreeBSD when the problem is upstream.

 	So, opted to report it upstream, but in the meantime I rebuild cfengine using this patch.